mert-othaw/mert-othaw/DT_EN_Phase_1_Understand.md

 **1.**  **Let’s check what "phase 1 - understand" stands for in design thinking!**

 In relation to the Design Challenge, a common understanding should be created within your team.
 The focus is on the user and the definition of the target group.
-You as a Design thinker should exchange views on all possible perspectives within the team in order to internalize the problem of common student apps exactly!
+You as a Design Thinker should exchange views on all possible perspectives within the team in order to internalize the problem of common student apps exactly!

-**2.**  **Working with useful design thinking tools for understanding in phase 1**
+**2.**  **Working with useful Design Thinking tools for understanding in phase 1**

-Useful tools/methods for design thinking "phase 1 - understand":
+Useful tools/methods for Design Thinking "phase 1 - understand":

 * Mindmapping
 * Charette